nmccloskey/CLATR/README.md

 ## Overview

-CLATR is a modular Python pipeline designed for computational linguistic analysis of textual data, providing detailed insights for linguistic research and analysis.
+CLATR is a integrative Python pipeline designed for linguistic analysis of textual data, providing detailed insights for research and analysis.
 It facilitates preprocessing, multiple specialized linguistic analyses, and comprehensive output management, including aggregation, comparison, clustering, and EDA capabilities.

 ## Features